 - Doppelgänger Replacement Love Interest: This was his point when he wrote the so-called original clone saga.
 Peter pining after Gwen's death, meets Gwen's clone and his old feelings for her resurface but the returned Gwen is the Gwen as she was when she died and as Peter remembers her and not the true Gwen and his real feelings are for Mary Jane an actual flesh-and-blood woman.
 According to Conway the whole point was to demonstrate how unhealthy and sick grief can be and how our longing for The Lost Lenore comes from rejecting reality.

-- Heroes Want Redheads: Mary Jane Watson was his favorite Spider-Man supporting character, and who Conway believed was the "most interesting woman in comics" and he believed she simply had to be Spider-Man's true love.
-So that was bye bye Gwen.
+- Heroes Want Redheads: Mary Jane Watson was his favorite Spider-Man supporting character; Conway believed she was the "most interesting woman in comics" and simply had to be Spider-Man's true love, so that was bye bye Gwen.

 - Killed Off for Real: Gwen Stacy.
 Norman Osborn was supposed to also be this but was eventually brought back.